simonambridge/SparkSensorData/README.md

 ```

 It's important to do the steps in the right order.
-First we will start netcat - we will choose port 9999 for this.
+First we will start netcat - netcat will allow us to send data to a port.
+We will use port 9999 for this.

 In one of the terminal windows type:
 ```
 nc -lk localhost 9999
 ````
+Netcat is now sitting there 'connected' to port 9999 on the local machine.

-In another terminal windows start the Spark job
+In another terminal window start the Spark job.
+This will receive any data that we will send using netcat.

-It takes three parameters
+The Spark job takes three parameters
-- the hostname or IP of the Cassandra host
+- the hostname or IP of the  host running the Cassandra database that we will store data in
 - the hostname or IP of the Spark Master node
-- the port to use to stream the data
+- the port to use to stream/receive the data

 ```
 dse spark-submit --class SparkIngest ./target/scala-2.10/sparkportstream_2.10-1.0.jar 127.0.0.1 127.0.0.1 9999
 ```
-You get some output confirming what's happening:
+You get some output confirming what's happening when the SPark job starts:
 ```
 Spark Master Host   = 127.0.0.1
 Cassandra Host      = 127.0.0.1